-Structural, thixotropic, fibre reinforced waterproof cement mortar
+Structural, thixotropic, fibre reinforced mono or bicomponent cement mortar

 The marine environment is particularly aggressive towards reinforced cement conglomerates.
 The aggressive mechanisms and resulting degenerative pathologies are the result of interaction between chemical or electrochemical type abrasive actions due to the presence of sulphates, magnesium and chloride compounds, with physical actions, connected to the dissolution of binders, with the osmotic pressure of the crystallization/re-crystallization processes of hygroscopic salts, with the mechanical actions: abrasion, cavitation, erosion, etc, caused by the wave-like motion, and so on.

 Naturally, significant differences exist between the various use and exposure conditions, according to whether the reinforced cement conglomerate structures are: partially/alternatively immersed instead of being completely/permanently immersed.
 In fact, in the first case, as you can see from the analysis of the electrochemical phenomena causing erosion, in completely immersed structures, the reduced availability of free oxygen extremely reduces the speed of the processes.
 The situation is completely different for partially or alternatively immersed structures, due to the particular relevance of the mechanical actions connected to the wave-like motion, alternating the saturation/drying conditions, due to the complex run-off mechanisms with osmotic pressured determined by salt crystallization and so on.

 The distance from the shore of the manufactured parts has a direct impact on the erosive phenomena to which the structures are subjected.
 The wavy motion is more accentuated near the shore, and therefore also the "mechanical" effects deriving from its action.